andredesousa/angular-ngapimock/README.md

 Run `ng serve` for a dev server.
 Navigate to <http://localhost:4200/>.
 The app will automatically reload if you change any of the source files.

+If you create REST APIs and need to build a front-end application that consumes the APIs, the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) can be used to generate the models and web client in an Angular application using [ng-openapi-gen](https://www.npmjs.com/package/ng-openapi-gen) Node.js module.
+Run `npm rum models` to generate the example used in this project.

+This project uses [ng-apimock](https://ngapimock.org/) to provide mock data.
+You can access the development interface for `ng-apimock` navigating to `http://localhost:3000/endpoints`.
+The `ng-apimock` server is automatically started with `start` command but you can run separately by running `npm run serve:api`.
+You can change `ng-apimock` configuration opening [server.js](e2e/server/server.js) file.

 ## Linting and formatting code